What 7.5 hours looks like when execution isn't in your way.

 Okay this is the big one.
 The old site was a basic HighLevel SMS and CRM landing page.
 It had nothing to do with me.
 It had nothing to do with what we do.
 I kept it on the someday list for months.
 Tonight it came off that list.

-The system scraped the existing four pages, built a complete new static site from scratch at projects/oal-website/, and shipped it.
+The system scraped the four pages.
+Built a full new static site from scratch at projects/oal-website/.
+Shipped it.
 The full file list for the rebuild:

 index.html.
 Single-page home with hero, ethos, services, about, contactblog/index.html.
 Listing page with thumbnails, full-body search, category filter, tag chipsblog/why-implementation-is-king.html.
 The first real post, 8-minute read, with real McKinsey + Statistics Canada + CFIB numbers and a mid-article bridge imageblog/feed.xml.
 Proper Atom 1.0 syndicationprivacy-policy.html.
 Custom PIPEDA-compliant (the old HL boilerplate got nuked)terms-and-conditions.html.
 Custom Ontario-governed termsrobots.txt.
 Explicit allow for 16 major AI crawlers because GEO matters nowsitemap.xml+llms.txt+search-index.json+build-search-index.tscss/main.css.
 Roughly 500 lines of hand-written CSS, brand palette (obsidian black / warm white / amber / teal)- A full images pipeline.
 Hero, blog heroes, blog mids, blog thumbs, logo variants, cropped beaker icon, headshot, staged icon marks